 That’s a lot of manual work, isn’t it?
 Why hasn’t anyone written a tool to do this automatically?
 Well, if you’ve been reading my blog for a while, you already know what I’m about to say: I have written such a tool.
 I’m putting the finishing touches on it, but I think you’ll like how it does all this work for you, and formats the results in a way you can use instantly.
 I’ll release it in a few days.

 That’s a basic overview, but it’s all I can offer in this article.
 You could easily write a small book on the subject.
 If you’re new to profiling queries, I would suggest you just spend some time doing it.
 Take queries that you’ve optimized for speed in the past, and re-evaluate them by measuring the status variables, so you can see what kinds of improvements really caused the speed increases.
 You need to become familiar with typical numbers, which metrics matter for your queries, and so forth.
 I can’t be much more specific without writing that book, because your server, your application, your data, and your queries are so unique.

 Regardless of how much homework you have left to do, I hope this article has given you some insight into the level of detailed statistics available to you.
 Don’t limit yourself to

 mysql command-line client.
 That’s only the tip of the iceberg.

-If you have any comments, please leave them below.
-I’m especially interested in learning what you know about query optimization and profiling, as I am myself only a self-taught beginner!
+I’m interested in learning what you know about query optimization and profiling, as I am myself only a self-taught beginner!
 And if you’d like to stay current with my upcoming articles, especially the upcoming release of the MySQL query profiler I promised, please subscribe via e-mail or feeds.